 There were so many wonderful evenings on the road to Santiago during my 2016 Camino Frances.
-The Camino de Santiago is a network of trails that cross the whole of Europe and ends at the Cathedral in Santiago de Compostela.
+The Camino de Santiago is a network of trails that cross the whole of Europe and end at the Cathedral in Santiago de Compostela.
 As I am a traveller by nature, I know the freedom of sharing company with people I probably won’t see again.
 This freedom loosens the tongues, as stories are shared, and secrets spill out.

 I miss those nights on the Camino; long pilgrim dinners and good company, as we threw our opinions to the wind.
 While there were so many special occasions, one sticks out in my memory the most.
 I guess I’d just hit the golden hour of the Camino when I arrived at an albergue in the Meseta which was a little different to the rest.
 This albergue had a swimming pool for one.
 Bliss.

 The albergue was right next to a church and I could see there were two stork nests built on the church’s tower (see picture).
 I spent the afternoon resting by the pool, yet my attention came back to the storks, again and again, as I could hear the strange clicking noise that storks make.
-I watched the storks feeding their offspring, as they swooped off and returned with food for their young in their mouth.
+I watched the storks feed their offspring, as they swooped off and returned with food for their young in their mouth.

 That evening’s pilgrim dinner was one of the liveliest yet, as we all shared our stories from the day.
 There were no tears this time.
 Instead, the room rang out with pilgrims’ laughter.
 Thinking back, perhaps we’d all reached the golden hour.
 We were all experiencing that sweet, Camino joy.